aslamdoctor/rearrange-woocommerce-products/readme.txt

 5. Shortcut link under Categories section to sort by categories

 == ChangeLog ==

+= Version 4.1.4 =
+* tested with wordpress version 6.2.2
+* tested with woocommerce version 7.9.0
+* Added fix where products were missing on categories pages
+* Added fix where is_product_category() was not working
+* other minor bug fixes & cleanup

 = Version 4.1.3 =
 * tested with wordpress version 6.2.0